Continuing Education Activity

 For Intraurethral Injection

 Documented hypersensitivity to the drug or any of its ingredients, urethral deformities, urethritis, predisposing hematological conditions such as thrombosis or hyper-viscosity syndrome that could cause priapism, warning against sexual activity, sexual intercourse with a pregnant woman without using a condom.

-When starting prostaglandin E1 (PGE1) as well as during treatment with PGE1, vital signs such as blood pressure, heart rate, temperature, and respirations should be monitored in addition to signs of penile pain or fibrosis, infection, effectiveness after dosing, and duration of an erection.
+When starting prostaglandin E1 (PGE1) and during treatment with this drug, the clinical team should monitor vital signs such as blood pressure, heart rate, temperature, respiration, signs of penile pain, fibrosis, and infection.
+They should also evaluate the effectiveness following dosing and duration of an erection.

 For pediatric patients, the use of PGE1 for congenital heart defects comes with a U.S. Boxed Warning.
 Neonates receiving this medication should be monitored closely by an interprofessional healthcare team, as symptoms are not always immediately apparent.
-Neonatal nursing is crucial in the administration and monitoring of these patients and will alert the treating physician promptly regarding any concerns.
+Neonatal nursing is crucial in administering medication and monitoring these patients and will alert the treating physician promptly regarding any concerns.

-In summary, PGE-1 therapy requires an interprofessional team approach, including physicians, specialists, specialty-trained nurses, and pharmacists, all collaborating across disciplines to achieve optimal patient results.
-[Level V]
+In summary, PGE-1 therapy requires an interprofessional healthcare team approach, including physicians, specialists, specialty-trained nurses, and pharmacists, all collaborating across disciplines to achieve optimal patient results.
+[Level 5]